burnpiro/erdem.pl/content/posts/2020/2020-07-dengai/dengai.md

   - 'Data Science'
   - 'MachineLearning'
   - 'Data Analysis'
 description: 'Step by step explanation on how to deal with Kaggle like competitions.
-What are the things we should focus on and what should be ignored.'
+What are the things we should focus on and what should be ignored?'
 ---

 <figure class="image">